flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

     ![ND distance rings](../../a32nx/assets/beginner-guide/descent/ND-disctance-rings.png "ND distance rings"){loading=lazy}
     <p style="color:yellow; font-size:18px;">TODO: update screenshot for A380X</p>

-### Advanced Arrival Planning
+### Arrival Planning

-!!! warning "Important Notice"
-    The following is a more advanced process for planning our arrival.
-It is obviously important when we want to have a more realistic experience, but in Microsoft Flight Simulator you can skip this part for now. <br/>
-    This process is best done with an Online ATC service, as the built-in MSFS ATC does not provide the necessary information at the right time.

-For a more advanced arrival planning, we can collect the following information and execute the following steps:
+For arrival planning, we can collect the following information and execute the following steps:

 ??? tip "Entering DEST DATA on the MFD"
     ##### Entering DEST DATA on the MFD